SvenMichaelKlose/tunix/README.md

 ## System calls

-Programs need to request jump tables for system calls or calls to shared libraries by passing a list ASCIIZ strings to this function.
+Programs need to request jump tables for system calls or calls to shared libraries by passing a list ASCIIZ strings to the function at $0400.
-The first ASCIIZ is the path to the library requested in order to keep the components backward–compatible as long as possible.
+The first ASCIIZ string is the path to the library requested in order to keep the components backward–compatible as long as possible.

 Libraries are loaded for each program that request it.